AnasAito/SkillNER/_sources/api_refs.rst.txt

 API references
 ==============

-Here is a detailed API description of skillNer and some of its main building blocks.
+Here is a detailed API description of SkillNer and some of its main building blocks.

 The docs include a description of arguments as well as examples of usage.